 Osteoporosis is a progressive bone disease that weakens bones and increases the risk of fractures.
 Understanding its causes, risk factors, and symptoms is crucial for prevention and management.
 The condition is more prevalent in older adults, especially women post-menopause.
 Knowledge about bone den...

-IMPORTANCE OF CALCIUM AND VIT D IN BONE HEALTH
+CALCIUM AND VITAMIN D ARE CRUCIAL FOR BONE HEALTH

 Calcium and vitamin D are vital for bone health.
-Calcium strengthens bones and teeth, while vitamin D enhances calcium absorption.
-Adults should aim for a daily intake of 1,000-1,200 mg of calcium and 800-1,000 IU of vitamin D. Foods rich in these nutrients include dairy products, leafy greens, and...
+Calcium strengthens bones, while vitamin D enhances calcium absorption.
+Adults should aim for a daily intake of 1000 to 1200 milligrams of calcium and 800 to 1000 International Units of vitamin D. Foods rich in these nutrients include dairy products,...

 MANAGE YOUR OSTEOPOROSIS WITH WEIGHT TRAINING

 Engaging in weight-bearing exercises is essential for building and maintaining bone density.
-Activities such as walking, jogging, dancing, and weight training stimulate bone formation and slow bone loss.
-Regular exercise, at least 30 minutes most days of the week, can significantly reduce the risk o...
+Activities such as walking, jogging, dancing and weight training stimulate bone formation and slow bone loss.
+Regular exercise, at least 30 minutes most days of the week, can significantly reduce the risk of...

 HEALTHY DIET TIPS TO OPTIMISE YOUR BONE HEALTH

-A balanced diet rich in essential nutrients supports bone health.
-In addition to calcium and vitamin D, other nutrients like protein, magnesium, and vitamin K play crucial roles.
-Foods such as lean meats, fish, nuts, seeds, and vegetables should be included in the diet.
-Avoiding excessive alcohol an...
+A healthy and balanced diet rich in essential nutrients supports bone health.
+In addition to calcium and vitamin D, other nutrients like protein, magnesium and vitamin K play crucial roles.
+Foods such as lean meats, fish, nuts, seeds and vegetables should be included in the diet.
+Avoiding excessive...

 THE ROLE OF MEDICATIONS TO MANAGE OSTEOPOROSIS

 Various medications are available to treat and manage osteoporosis.
-Bisphosphonates, hormone replacement therapy, and selective estrogen receptor modulators can help increase bone density and reduce fracture risk.
+Bisphosphonates, hormone replacement therapy and selective oestrogen receptor modulators can help increase bone density and reduce fracture risk.
 It is essential to discuss the options with a healthcare provider to determine the bes...

 PREVENT OSTEOPOROSIS WITH LIFESTYLE CHANGES

 Making specific lifestyle changes can significantly reduce the risk of developing osteoporosis.
-Quitting smoking, limiting alcohol consumption, and maintaining a healthy weight are critical steps.
+Quitting smoking, limiting alcohol consumption and maintaining a healthy weight are critical steps.
 Smoking cessation is particularly important as it negatively affects bone health.
-Regular physical acti...
+Regular physical activ...

 FALL PREVENTION FOR OSTEOPOROSIS PATIENTS

 Preventing falls is crucial for individuals with osteoporosis, as fractures can occur easily.
-Home safety measures, such as securing rugs, installing grab bars, and ensuring adequate lighting, can reduce fall risks.
-Balance and strength training exercises, such as tai chi, can improve stability.
-Wea...
+Home safety measures, such as securing rugs, installing grab bars and ensuring adequate lighting, can reduce fall risks.
+Balance and strength training exercises, such as Tai Chi, can improve stability.
+Wear...

 THE OSTEOPOROSIS AND MENOPAUSE CONNECTION

-Menopause significantly impacts bone health due to decreased estrogen levels, which accelerates bone loss.
+Menopause significantly impacts bone health due to decreased oestrogen levels, which accelerates bone loss.
 Women should be particularly vigilant about osteoporosis prevention during this time.
 Hormone replacement therapy may be considered to mitigate bone density loss.
-Maintaining a healthy diet ric...
+Maintaining a healthy diet ri...

-Bone density testing, or DEXA scans, are essential for diagnosing osteoporosis and assessing fracture risk.
-These tests measure bone mineral density (BMD) and help identify individuals at risk.
-Regular screenings, especially for postmenopausal women and older adults, can lead to early intervention a...
+Bone density testing or DEXA (Dual-energy X-ray absorptiometry) scans are essential for diagnosing osteoporosis and assessing fracture risk.
+These tests measure BMD (bone mineral density) and help identify individuals at osteoporosis risk.
+Regular screenings, especially for postmenopausal women and...

 IMPROVE YOUR BONE HEALTH BY INTEGRATING YOGA

-Yoga can be beneficial for individuals with osteoporosis by improving flexibility, balance, and strength.
+Yoga can be beneficial for individuals with osteoporosis by improving flexibility, balance and strength.
 Specific poses can help to enhance bone density and reduce the risk of fractures.
 Practices focusing on weight-bearing and muscle-strengthening activities are particularly effective.
-Additionall...
+Additionally...

 ALCOHOL AND TOBACCO IMPACT ON OSTEOPOROSIS